New York

 To put New York's size in perspective, its area of 783 km² is about 1.1x smaller than Berlin.
 Meanwhile, Vienna at 415 km² is about 1.5x smaller than Seoul.

-Austria's capital and a center of classical music.
 Often called "City of Music", Vienna has an area of 415 km² and is home to 2.0 million people.
 Its history stretches back to 500 BC.
-Visitors come for Schönbrunn Palace, Vienna State Opera, Sachertorte, and much more.
+Visitors come for Schönbrunn Palace, St. Stephen's Cathedral, Hofburg Palace, and much more.
 Getting around is easy with the Wiener Linien (U-Bahn).

 Looking beyond city limits, the New York metropolitan area covers 17,405 km², which is 4.5x larger than greater Vienna at 3,840 km².
 The New York metro area is also more populous, with 20.1 million people compared to 2.8 million.